MichaIng/DietPi-Docs/docs/hardware.md

 ### Basic information

-The image generation is based on a shell script (**PREP_SYSTEM_FOR_DIETPI.sh**, located on [GitHub DietPi share](https://github.com/MichaIng/DietPi/)):
+The image generation is based on a shell script (**PREP_SYSTEM_FOR_DIETPI.sh**, located on [GitHub DietPi share](https://github.com/MichaIng/DietPi)):

 - **The script will** convert any 'bloated' Debian/Raspbian installation into a lightweight DietPi system.
 - **The script will NOT** support converting existing installed software (e.g. Nextcloud, Plex Media Server) over to the DietPi system.
 - **All existing software (APT) and user data will be deleted.**

-The script has to be executed on the target system which you want to convert to a lightweight DietPi system.
+The script has to be executed on the running target system which you want to convert to a lightweight DietPi system, or when booting the original image as a container.
-Basically there are three options for the image generation:

-- based on the `master` branch of DietPi
-- based on the `beta` branch of DietPi
-- based on the `dev` branch of DietPi

-It is recommended using the `master` or `beta` branch.
-Using the `beta` branch helps hardening the upcoming DietPi release, so this is appreciated.

 ### Prerequisites